Effective dynamical systems beyond dimension zero and factors of SFTs: Introduction

 We remark that is it a well-known fact that every group action by homeomorphisms on a compact metrizable space admits a zero-dimensional extension.
 This extension, however, carries a priory no computable structure.
 Our contribution is that, for recursively presented groups, the computable structure stemming from the effective nature of the system is preserved by a well-chosen zero-dimensional extension.

-Given a finitely generated group $\Gamma$ and an epimorphism $\psi \colon \Gamma \to H$, we say that $\Gamma$ simulates $H$ if the action of $\Gamma$ induced through $\psi$ of any computable action of $H$ on an effectively closed subset of the Cantor space is a factor of a $\Gamma$-SFT.
+Given a finitely generated group $\Gamma$ and an epimorphism $\psi \colon \Gamma \to H$, we say that $\Gamma$ simulates $H$ if given any computable action of $H$ on an effectively closed subset of the Cantor space, the corresponding action of $\Gamma$ induced through $\psi$, is a factor of a $\Gamma$-SFT.
 If $\psi$ is an isomorphism, then $\Gamma$ is called self-simulable.
 The class of self-simulable groups includes several interesting examples, see \Cref{thm:simulation_results}.

 The main application of~\Cref{thm:zero_dim_effective_extension} is that for recursively presented groups the simulation results in the literature also apply to EDS.

 \begin{maintheorem} Let $\Gamma,H$ be finitely generated groups and $\psi\colon \Gamma \to H$ be an epimorphism.
 Suppose that $H$ is recursively presented, then $\Gamma$ simulates $H$ if and only if for every effective dynamical system $H \curvearrowright X$ the induced action of $\Gamma$ is a topological factor of a $\Gamma$-SFT. \end{maintheorem}